Molokwu-Emmanuel/task-tracker/README.md

-# task-tracker
+# Task-tracker
-A basic command-line Todo list application that allows users to add and view tasks.
+### A basic command-line Todo list application that allows users to add and view tasks.
+#### Using variables, functions, control structures, and asynchronous JavaScript (using setTimeout).